youmikoh/shop-blog-portal/README.md

 # Shop Blog Porter Tool

-A simple tool for shop owners to export and import blogs in bulk.
+A simple CLI tool for shop owners to export and import blogs in bulk.

 ## How to get started